RadoslawB/automontage/README.md

 ---
 It is a weekend project.
-Starting from zero knowledge about video editing using software.
+Starting from zero knowledge about video and music  editing using software.

+---

+Checkout `notebooks` directory